mkalten/TUIO20_CPP/README.md

 Apart from the actual cross-platform TUIO 2.0 implementation, this repository also provides several example projects that serve for the illustration and testing of the overall API functionality.
-This includes TUIO 2.0 client and server demonstrations with a simple SDL GUI as well as some simple console test application.
+This includes TUIO 2.0 client and server demonstrations with a simple SDL GUI as well as some simple console test applications.
 These examples should equally work on Linux, Mac OS X and Windows operating systems, the according Makefile as well as XCode and Visual Studio project files are included.